knative/eventing/test/upgrade/README.md

 1. Install the latest release from GitHub.
 1. Run the `preupgrade` tests in this directory.
 1. Install at HEAD (`ko apply -f config/`).
+1. Run the post-install job.
+For v0.15 we need to migrate storage versions.
 1. Run the `postupgrade` tests in this directory.
 1. Install the latest release from GitHub.
 1. Run the `postdowngrade` tests in this directory.